 He surpassed Vinay Kumar in the 2018 tournament to take the most wickets for the Bangalore franchise.
 Chahal emerged as one of the most vital bowlers for the red team, showing consistency by chipping in with big wickets at crucial junctures.

 In the 2022 mega auction, Chahal was bought by the Rajasthan Royals for 6.5 crore rupees.
-The decision to make the leg spinner part of the Rajasthan squad proved fruitful for them, as he took 27 wickets in the season and won the Purple Cap!
+The decision to make the leg-spinner part of the Rajasthan Royals squad proved fruitful as he took 27 wickets at an economy rate of 7.75 in the season and won the Purple Cap!

 He grew in confidence, showcasing brilliant performances in the next three years.
 He took 21 wickets in 14 matches in 2017 at an average of 28.57.
 The following year, Yuzi went on to perform even better as he picked up a total of 29 wickets.
 He took his first five wicket-haul in ODI against South Africa at the Centurion on 4 February 2018 and received the Man of the match award.

+The next two years in 2020 and 2021 saw a dip in the opportunities for Chahal as he managed six ODI games in both calendar years.
 Although 2020 hardly had much cricketing action due to the lockdown, he played only 2 games in 2021 and picked up 5 wickets.
 With the rise of new bowlers from the IPL, Chahal saw some tough competition stacked against him.
-But it was just a matter of time before the leggie to show his class and he has had a great 2022 till now.
+But it was just a matter of time before the leggie showed that form is temporary and class is permanent.

 Chahal’s 6-wicket haul is ranked the 10th-best figure ever in T20Is.
 He took the most wickets (23) in T20Is in 2017 all over the world.
 Fast forward to 2019, Chahal became the third Indian bowler to capture 50 T20 wickets.
 In December 2020.